 While practising Pranayama is possible to experience constipation and a potential reduction of urine if this is the case lower your intake of salt and spices and drink more water.
 On the other hand, if you experience loose motions, stop the Pranayama for a few days and eat rice and yoghurt.

 If you are implementing Pranayama seriously in your life, consider changing your diet to a yogi diet.
-A yogi diet is based on vegetables, grains, pulses and fresh fruit with some milk products if necessary.
+A yogi diet is based on vegetables, grains, pulses and fresh fruit with some milk products.

-You should consult your teacher or guru once you go into more advance practice so to advise you on a more specific diet.
+You should consult your teacher or guru once you go into more advanced practice to advise you on a more specific diet.

 Always remember not to strain yourself or cause yourself discomfort during the practice.
 Your body needs time to adjust to the physical and mental changes that are happening, so do not force your body; it will adapt at its own time.

 Breathing techniques correct lousy breathing habits and help focus the awareness on the breathing process.
-With practice, you will develop sensitivity to the respiratory process and retrain the muscles of the pulmonary cavity, enhancing their capacity and preparing them for pranayama.
+With practice, you will develop sensitivity to the respiratory process and retrain the pulmonary cavity muscles, enhancing their capacity and preparing them for Pranayama.

 A rhythmic, deep, and slow respiration generates calm and content states of mind.
-In contrary, irregular breathing disrupts the rhythm of the brain, which lead to physical, emotional and mental blocks.
+On the contrary, irregular breathing disrupts the brain’s rhythm, which leads to physical, emotional, and mental blocks.
 This irregular breathing leads to inner conflict, an unbalanced personality, a disordered lifestyle and disease.